asayed82/aiapps/talk-to-data/search/README.md

 On successful deployment, you will be provided a URL to the Cloud Run service.
 You can visit that in the browser to view the Cloud Run application that you just deployed.

 Congratulations!
-You've completed the chat app building.
+You've completed the video search app building.